davegutz/myStateOfCharge/SOC_Particle/README.md

 ## Changelog

 20221220 Beta
   - Functional
-    a. hys_cap Hysteresis Capacitance decreased by factor of 10 to match cold charging (coldCharge v20221028 20221210.txt) (7 deg C).
+    - hys_cap Hysteresis Capacitance decreased by factor of 10 to match cold charging (coldCharge v20221028 20221210.txt) (7 deg C).
-    b.
-The voc-soc curve shifts low about 0.07 (7% soc) on cold days, causing cc_diff and e_wrap_lo faults.
+    - The voc-soc curve shifts low about 0.07 (7% soc) on cold days, causing cc_diff and e_wrap_lo faults.
 As a result, an additional scalar was put on saturation scalar for those fault logics.

   - Argon Related.
 Cannot get Photon anymore.
-Also will not have Argon available but Photon 2 will be someday.
+Also, will not have Argon available but Photon 2 will be someday.
 Argon very much like Photon 2 with no EERAM 47L16 built into the A/S (retained).
 Retained on Argon lasts only for reset.
 For power, bought EERAM 47L16.
-    a. parameters.cpp/.h to manage EERAM 47L16 dump.   rp --> sp
+    - parameters.cpp/.h to manage EERAM 47L16 dump.   rp --> sp
-    b.
-BLE logic.
+    - BLE logic.
 Nominally disabled (#undef USE_BLE) because there is no good UART terminal for BLE.
 Using HC-06 same as Photon

   - Simulation neatness
-    a.
-Everything in python verification model is lower case for battery unit (12 VDC bank).
+    - Everything in python verification model is lower case for battery unit (12 VDC bank)
-    b. nP and  nS done at hardware interfaces (mySensors.cpp/h and myCloud.cpp/h::assign_publist)
+    - nP and  nS done at hardware interfaces (mySensors.cpp/h and myCloud.cpp/h::assign_publist)
-    c. load function defined
+    - load function defined
-    d. add_stuff consolidated in one place
+    - add_stuff consolidated in one place
-    e.
-Complete set of overplotting functions:   run/run and run/sim
+    - Complete set of over-plotting functions:   run/run and run/sim